baverman/snaked/doc/python.rst

 This is a holy grail of modern development.
-Honestly, I didn't plan to integrate unit testing support in snaked -- running ``py.test`` from terminal completely satisfied my needs, but during heavy tests reorganization I realized too much time was spent for snaked/terminal switching and searching fail's cause in ``py.test`` output.
+Honestly, I didn't plan to integrate unit testing support in snaked -- running ``py.test`` from terminal completely satisfy my requirements, but during heavy tests reorganization I realized too much time was spent for snaked/terminal switching and searching failure's causes in ``py.test`` output.

-Plugin completely based on `py.test <http://pytest.org>`_ capabilities and you need latest (2.0) its version.
+This plugin is completely based on `py.test <http://pytest.org>`_ capabilities.
+The latest version (2.0) is required.

 Unit testing features:

 * Test framework agnostic.
-Really killer feature -- one shoot and three bunnies are dead: ``py.test`` itself, `unittest
+A killer feature, really -- one shoot and three bunnies are dead: ``py.test`` itself, `unittest
   <http://docs.python.org/library/unittest.html>`_ and `nose
   <http://somethingaboutorange.com/mrl/projects/nose/>`_.

-* Test environment configuration are done by ordinary ``conftest.py`` and `pytest.ini <http://pytest.org/customize.html>`_.
+* Test environment configuration is done by ordinary ``conftest.py`` and `pytest.ini <http://pytest.org/customize.html>`_.

 * Common GUI for testing process which can be founded in other IDEs.

-* Tests output is not messed and can be seen for each test individually (thanks for ``py.test``).
+* Tests output is not messed and can be seen for each test individually (thanks to ``py.test``).

-* Quick jump to test fail cause.
-Also one can navigate through traceback.
-  Without any mouse, fast ant easy.
+* Quick jump to test failure cause.
+Also one can navigate through traceback without relying on mouse clicks, fast ant easy.

 .. image:: /images/unittest.*